Thursday, June 12, 2025

 Water and Wind 300K Ride Report

 There was plenty of water and wind for the Water and Wind 300K, along with near freezing temperatures and up to 3 inches of fresh snow in the mountains.
-These seemingly "impossible" conditions scared away lesser riders.
-Most of these "riders" who registered didn't show up at the start.
-Of the 12 brave souls who clipped in at the start, 5 abandoned after hardly riding 40 miles.
+Of 30 registered riders, 12 brave souls clipped in at the start despite these seemingly "impossible" conditions, seven did most of the ride and five finished.

-Yes.
-A magnificent seven continued to ride.
+Yes, a magnificent seven did most of ride.
 Seemingly undaunted by cold or moisture, they donned eVent and GoreTex and clipped in.
 True randonneurs.
 Rule-9 badasses.
 There names are: Michael Burns, Nigel Greene, Ben Keenan, Brad Layman, Anton Lindberg, Bryan Niederberger, and Nicolaas van Rhede van der Kloot.

 And what an epic ride it was.
 Proving that there's no such thing as bad weather, just bad gear (and bad attitude), these magnificent seven riders exemplify what randonneuring is all about.
 Chapeau bas aux grands cyclistes!